noCaptchaAi/hCaptchaSolverApi/readme.md

 <h3>noCaptcha AI recognises and solves hcaptcha challenges with our http Api. <br>
 It's so fast that you will tell your mom about it, lot faster than 2captcha and others.
 </h3>

+## 🎤 unbeatable selling features
+⚡ Average solve within <= 0.5 to 10 secs + network & server ping factors \
+🌀 Puppeteer, selenium, playwright and all platforms supporting http request \
+🌐 Going to work with userscripts \
+💡 Great with cli tools too \
+📦️ browsers extensions (soon..)

 ![hCaptchaSolverApi_Demo_Selenium](https://user-images.githubusercontent.com/4178343/180646819-324163a8-0c4c-4571-b01c-2f98ab8a1127.gif)
-<span>⬇️ Selenium Demo Above</span>
+<i>Selenium Demo Above</i>

 </div>

-## Features:
-⚡ Average solve within 6 sec + network & server load factors \
-🌀 Use with JS, Python, Puppeteer, selenium, playwright, Automa \
-🔧 write for browser automation \
-🌐 use with userscripts \
-💡 use with cli tools \

-## Upcoming
-📦️ browsers extensions (soon..)

 <!-- ## AI Currently solving